Epinephelus bruneus: Distribution

+Taxonomy

-TaxonomyEpinephelus bruneus was first formally described in 1793 by the German physician and naturalist Marcus Elieser Bloch (1723–1799) with the type locality given as "Norway", apparently an error for China.
+Epinephelus bruneus was first formally described in 1793 by the German physician and naturalist Marcus Elieser Bloch (1723–1799) with the type locality given as "Norway", apparently an error for China.
 Some authorities have split E. bruneus into two species, E. bruneus and E. moara and the exact distribution of these two species still require to be determined.
 E. moara appears to be found in Japan, Korea, Taiwan and China as afar south as Fujian.

+Utilisation

-UtilisationEpinephelus bruneus is considered an excellent fish for eating and is caught using hand lines, longlines and trawls.
+Epinephelus bruneus is considered an excellent fish for eating and is caught using hand lines, longlines and trawls.